ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: New Zero-Shot Benchmarks

-\paragraph{D4Tables. } The D4 paper clustered data from NYC Open Data in an unsupervised manner, and the most coherent clusters (representing semantic types) were assigned labels; in total, 20 clusters were labeled.
+\myparagraph{D4Tables.} \citet{D4paper} clustered data from NYC Open Data in an unsupervised manner, and the most coherent clusters (representing semantic types) were assigned labels; in total, 20 clusters were labeled.
 For more information on the clustering method and the complete label list, please refer to our repository.
 For our paper, we convert the clusters to columns and sample accordingly.

-The classes in D4 are highly representative of open and public data sources, including 2 classes which correspond to city agencies, 4 classes which relate to public schools, and 5 classes which correspond to neighborhoods, streets or regions located in specific New York City Boroughs.
-This dataset tests the model's understanding of regional information and fine-grained semantic types relevant to governments and NGOs.
+The classes in D4 are representative of open and public data sources, including 2 classes which correspond to city agencies, 4 classes which relate to public schools, and 5 classes which correspond to neighborhoods, streets or regions located in specific New York City Boroughs.
+This dataset aims to assess the model's understanding of regional information and fine-grained semantic types relevant to governments and NGOs.

-\paragraph{AmstrTables. } The American Stories dataset consists of 20 million OCR scans from the Library of Congress’s public domain Chronicling America collection.
+\myparagraph{AmstrTables.} The American Stories dataset consists of 20 million OCR scans from the Library of Congress’s public domain Chronicling America collection.
 Each scan contains an article written between 1774 and 1963.
-We adapt this dataset for CTA by dividing the articles in the dataset according to the state in which they were originally published; we create additional column types for author bylines, newspaper names, and subheadings.
-Because it was published in 2023, it is unlikely that any of the models evaluated in this study have trained on this data before, reducing concerns of potential data contamination.~\cite{dell_american_2023} The classes in AmstrTables are particularly relevant for work in the domains of journalism and history.
+We adapt this dataset for CTA by: dividing the articles in the dataset according to the state in which they were originally published; and creating additional column types for author bylines, newspaper names, and subheadings.
+Because this dataset was published in 2023, it is unlikely that any of the models evaluated in this study have trained on this data before, reducing concerns of potential data contamination~\cite{dell_american_2023}.
+Another advantage is that for the majority of column types, individual row entries are quite long, corresponding to entire newspaper articles.
+This phenomenon is commonplace in real-world data, but rare among academic CTA benchmarks.
+The classes in AmstrTables mostly pertain to journalism and history.